Tesla has a shot at producing 500,000 cars this year, Musk says in memo

 Reuters could not immediately reach Tesla for comment.

-Reporting by Yilei Sun in Shanghai and Munsif Vengattil in Bengaluru; Editing by Shinjini Ganguli and Shounak Dasgupta
+Reporting by Yilei Sun in Shanghai and Munsif Vengattil in Bengaluru; Editing by Shinjini Ganguli, Shounak Dasgupta and Shailesh Kuber

 Our Standards: The Thomson Reuters Trust Principles.